kubeflow/katib/README.md

 ![katibui](./docs/images/katib-ui.png)

-To use the old Katib UI you can update the Katib image `newName` with the previous registry `docker.io/kubeflowkatib/katib-ui` in the [Kustomize](./manifests/v1beta1/installs/katib-standalone/kustomization.yaml#L29) manifests.
+To use the old Katib UI you can update the Katib image `newName` with the previous image tag `docker.io/kubeflowkatib/katib-ui:v0.11.1` in the [Kustomize](./manifests/v1beta1/installs/katib-standalone/kustomization.yaml#L29) manifests.

 ## GRPC API documentation